-Belching, intestinal gas and bloating: Tips for reducing them
+Belching, gas and bloating: Tips for reducing them

 Belching or passing gas (flatus) is natural and common.
-Excessive belching or flatus, accompanied by bloating, pain or distention, can occasionally interfere with daily activities or cause embarrassment.
-But these signs and symptoms usually don't represent any serious underlying condition and are often decreased with simple lifestyle measures.
+Excessive belching or flatus, accompanied by bloating, pain or swelling of the abdomen (distention), can occasionally interfere with daily activities or cause embarrassment.
+But these signs and symptoms usually don't point to a serious underlying condition and are often reduced with simple lifestyle changes.

 Belching: Getting rid of excess air

-Belching, or burping, is your body's way of expelling excess air from your upper digestive tract.
+Belching is commonly known as burping.
+It's your body's way of expelling excess air from your upper digestive tract.
 Most belching is caused by swallowing excess air.
 This air most often never even reaches the stomach but accumulates in the esophagus.

-You may swallow excess air if you eat or drink too fast, talk while you eat, chew gum or suck on hard candies, drink carbonated beverages, or smoke.
-Some people swallow air as a nervous habit — even when they're not eating or drinking.
-This is called aerophagia.
+You may swallow excess air if you eat or drink too fast, talk while you eat, chew gum, suck on hard candies, drink carbonated beverages, or smoke.
+Some people swallow air as a nervous habit even when they're not eating or drinking.

 You can reduce belching if you: